MicrosoftDocs/azure-devops-docs/docs/extend/develop/upload-tasks.md

 [!INCLUDE [version-all](../../includes/version-all.md)]

-Learn how to upload tasks to organization for custom tasks or off-the-shelf tasks in Azure DevOps services or server using the cross-platform CLI for Azure DevOps (tfx-cli).
+Learn how to upload tasks to organization for custom tasks or in-the-box tasks in Azure DevOps services or server using the cross-platform CLI for Azure DevOps (tfx-cli).

 For example, this guideline can help to update in-the-box tasks on Azure DevOps server.